-If you choose, a substantial focus of UP can be on strategically identifying and aggressively exploiting your best money making strategies.
-We’ve helped people set up hedge funds, automate index fund investing, trade cryptocurrencies, sell startup shares, negotiate for raises, switch to more profitable careers, and build wildly successful startups.
+If you choose, a substantial focus of UP can be on identifying and aggressively exploiting your best money making strategies.
+We’ve helped people build billion dollar startups, set up hedge funds, automate index fund investing, trade cryptocurrencies, sell startup shares, negotiate for raises, switch to more profitable careers, and create quasi-passive income businesses.
 How could you be making much more money, if you had more resources at your disposal?

 How many ineffective programs or workshops have you paid for?
 How many coaches or trainers have helped you, but never solved the root problem you were tackling?
 How many unwise investments have you made that could have been avoided with robust accountability systems?
-We’ve helped people save thousands of dollars by avoiding ineffective seminars, preventing unnecessary impulse purchases, and optimizing taxes.
+We’ve helped people save thousands of dollars by optimizing taxes and donations, avoiding ineffective seminars, and preventing unnecessary impulse purchases.